IshanKashyap01/Linux-OS/Distribution Families/The Debian.md

 - The Debian distribution is upstream for several other distros such as **Ubuntu** which in turn is upstream for *Linux Mint* and many others

-- It is a pure open source community project
+- It is a pure open-source community project

 - It has a strong focus on stability